aherstek/geom99exam/README.md

 # How It All Works Together (I think?)

 <img width="652" alt="image" src="https://github.com/aherstek/geom99exam/assets/146446987/ad43d812-5b8e-4e90-bcf8-f2b6bf38af4c">

-^ and then finally, hosting it on a domain
+^ and then hosting it on a domain (forgot that part in my flow chart)

 ## PostgreSQL/PostGIS